 Level of Difficulty: Easy

 Located in Morrison, the Red Rocks Trail is great for a sunrise hike, a trail run, or even a challenging bike ride—overall, it's one of our favorite year-round hikes in Colorado.
 Take the 1.4-mile Trading Post, which loops around the amphitheater, as you check out the massive rock formations surrounding the popular venue.
-During sunny days, it's recommended you bring sunscreen and hats with you as there is no shade to protect you from the sun’s rays.
+During sunny days, you should bring sunscreen and hats with you as there is no shade to protect you from the sun’s rays.
 Additional information and directions can be found here.

 Rocky Mountain Arsenal National Wildlife Refuge